 Mid 70s – a recollection of the road trip.

 We were buckled into the powder blue HK Kingswood with the retro fitted seatbelts at some iniquitous hour of the day, my sister and me.
 Wearing our pyjamas for the first part of the journey; we were expected to be silent and sleep.
 My Mum was very organised with the map and a thermos.
 My Dad was the sole driver, he was always the sole driver.
 It was my Mum’s job to give directions and keep a look out for police wanting to book my Dad for speeding.

 On this particular trip we picked up Nana; as she wanted to see Blue Poles too.
-My memories suspended as I faded in and out of sleep during the journey, feeling really content to see Nana in the middle of the bench seat in the front.
+My memories suspended as I fade in and out of sleep during the journey, feeling really content to see Nana in the middle of the bench seat in the front.
 She sat much taller than Mum and Dad, she was a statuesque good looking woman.

 We stopped for breakfast at the Golden Fleece Petrol station with the yellow sheep sign, this happened on every road trip.
 Dad would have a big fry up, he seemed to enjoy this cooked breakfast.
 I couldn’t understand why.
 I have strong memories of cold toast in a cane basket that looked dirty and felt greasy.
 I can still recall the dry toast in my mouth.
 It was horrible.